 The classic kids' show is now on the Amazon Echo with the Sesame Street skill, aimed at preschoolers.
 Children can interact with fan-favorite character Elmo, learning about the letter of the day and playing hide-and-go-seek, complete with silly sound effects.
 Credit: Jemal Countess/Getty

-Fans of the under-the-sea cartoon characters will enjoy this chance to interact with their favorite characters from SpongeBob in this memory challenge game.
+Fans of the under-the-sea cartoon characters will enjoy this chance to interact with their favorite Spongebob characters in the SpongeBob Challenge.
 You'll fill orders for the hungry customers of the Krusty Krab, but the tasks become trickier as you go along, so pay attention!
 After every shift, you'll get your score and see how you did.Credit: Nickelodeon

 Have a kid who just loves space?
-NASA's Jet Propulsion Laboratory offers this skill, which lets you ask Alexa questions about Mars, like "How big is it?" or "Why is it red?"
+NASA's Jet Propulsion Laboratory offers NASA Mars, which lets you ask Alexa questions about Mars, such as "How big is it?" or "Why is it red?"
 The skill also provides weekly updates from NASA about the rovers roaming the surface of the Red Planet.
 Credit: NASA/JPL-Caltech/Cornell Univ./Arizona State Univ.

 Building vocabulary is an integral part of education, and Alexa can help kids learn a new term every day with the Word of the Day skill.
 It integrates with the Flash Briefing to provide you a new word every day, including the definition and how to use the word in a sentence, with more than a little humor thrown into the mix.

-Don't end up doomed to repeat history; try the History Channel's This Day in History skill.
+Don't end up doomed to repeat history; try the History Channel's This Day in History.
 You can ask Alexa about the most prominent event on the particular day you're asking, or on any day you like.
 If you want to dig deeper, the skill will also tell you about other events from the day.